HugoBSantos/HugoBSantos/README.md

 # Hi!
 My name is Hugo.
-I am a 4th semester Computer Engineering Student at CESUPA, and I'm passionated not just about resolving problems, but also about understanding them.
+I am a 4th semester Computer Engineering Student at CESUPA, and I'm passionated not just about resolving problems, but also about understanding their nature.

 ## I'm currently focused on learning:
 - Python, SQL and Docker